National Presbyterian Church: Governance

 The headquarters of the Presbyterian Church (USA) are located in Louisville, Kentucky.
-As a member of this body, the National Presbyterian Church is governed according to the polity of the denomination.
+As a member of this body, The National Presbyterian Church is governed according to the polity of the denomination.
 Responsibility for governance rests with an elected group of Ruling Elders (presbyters) of the church called the Session.
 Pastors or ministers are elected by the Session; they are called Teaching Elders.
 Regional groups of churches are gathered into Presbyteries, and overall policy is decided by a representative gathering in even years, the General Assembly.

 Current clergy

-Led by the Senior Minister and supported by professional staff and volunteers, the program ministries of the National Presbyterian Church are performed by four ordained clergy:
+Led by the Senior Minister and supported by professional staff and volunteers, the program ministries of The National Presbyterian Church are performed by ordained clergy: